paul7337/Electron-Get-Folder-Path/README.md

 You'll need to have basic electron setup.
 Information on that can be found <a href="https://electronjs.org/docs/tutorial/first-app">here</a>

 Then just switch out the main and index files, and it should run ok.

+## OR
+If you already have node installed globally, you should be able to just run command: npm install
+Then to run it:
+npm start